stamparm/pcapy-ng/README.md

 [![Build status](https://ci.appveyor.com/api/projects/status/pi4bqe4kgubgr37x?svg=true)](https://ci.appveyor.com/project/CoreSecurity/pcapy)

-Pcapy is a Python extension module that enables software written in Python to access the routines from the pcap packet capture library.
+Pcapy-NG is a Python extension module that enables software written in Python to access the routines from the pcap packet capture library.
+It is a fork of [Pcapy](https://github.com/helpsystems/pcapy), which is not maintained any more.

 From libpcap's documentation: "Libpcap is a system-independent interface for user-level packet capture.
 Libpcap provides a portable framework for low-level network monitoring.
 Applications include network statistics collection, security monitoring, network debugging, etc."

-## What makes pcapy(-ng) different from the others? ##

- * works with Python threads.
- * works both in UNIX with libpcap and Windows with WinPcap.
- * provides a simpler Object Oriented API.

 ## Setup ##